Stocks build on post-election rally as presidential race inches to a finish

 The Trump campaign said Wednesday that it would launch a legal blitz to try to halt vote-counting in Pennsylvania and Michigan, would seek a recount in Wisconsin and challenged the handling of ballots in Georgia, threatening to draw out a resolution of the White House contest.
 But investors on Wall Street and overseas seemed unconcerned about the potential for a more prolonged fight,

-Asian markets closed up across the board Wednesday, with Hong Kong’s Hang Seng Index advancing 3.3 percent and Japan’s Nikkei 225 climbing 1.7 percent.
-The Shanghai Composite index gained 1.3 percent.
+Asian markets closed up across the board Wednesday, with Hong Kong’s Hang Seng Index advancing 3.3 percent to snag its best performance since July.
+Japan’s Nikkei 225 climbed 1.7 percent and the Shanghai Composite index gained 1.3 percent.

 European indexes all advanced in midday trading, led by Germany’s DAX, which gained 1.5 percent.